avalonmediasystem/react-structural-metadata-editor/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](contributing.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/avalonmediasystem/react-structural-metadata-editor/tags).

 ## Authors

-- **Adam Arling** - _Front End Developer_ - [Northwestern University](https://northwestern.edu)
+- **Adam J. Arling** - _Front End Developer_ - [Northwestern University](https://northwestern.edu)
 - **Dananji Withana** - _Front End Developer_ - [Indiana University](https://indiana.edu)

 See also the list of [contributors](https://github.com/avalonmediasystem/react-structural-metadata-editor/contributors) who participated in this project.